Ingol shooting: man, 50s, declared dead by police was military veteran say neighbours

-Ingol man declared dead by Lancashire Police was military veteran according to neighbours
+Ingol man declared dead by Lancashire Police following shooting was military veteran according to neighbours

 An Ingol man declared dead by police following an alleged shooting was a military veteran, according to neighbours.